SwaroopTha/GlobalFlightSimulator/README.md

 * CMakeLists.txt : CMake configuration
 * .gitignore : The files that GitHub should ignore
 * README.md : What you're reading right now!
+* results.md : A report explaining our goals and algorithms

 ## File Interaction